-Base Pay
+Base Pav

-In November 2015, we benchmarked our executives' base pay against our peer group.
+In November 2016, we benchmarked our executives' base pay against our peer group.
 We benchmark salaries, as well as other components of our executive compensation, annually as a guide to setting compensation for key positions, including the named executive officers, in the context of prevailing market practices.
-Our management and the NECC believe that an important benchmark for base salaries is the 50th percentile for the peer group, but also that it is important to consider the interplay of all of the benchmarked components of total compensation as well as the individual's performance.
+Our management and the NECC believe that an important benchmark for base salaries is the 50th percentile of the peer group, but also that it is important to consider the interplay of all of the benchmarked components of total compensation as well as the individual's performance.

 At the beginning of each fiscal year, the NECC establishes the salaries of the executive officers (other than the chief executive officer) with recommendations from the chief executive officer.
 These recommendations are based on an assessment of the individual's responsibilities, experience and individual performance.
-The salary of the chief executive officer is set by the NECC, with input with respect to prevailing market practices from the committee's compensation consultant.
+The salary of the chief executive officer is set by the NECC, with input with respect to market practices from the committee's compensation consultant.
 The NECC uses this information, along with its analysis of the performance and contributions of the chief executive officer against performance goals, to determine an appropriate salary.

-In November 2015, as part of its annual review, the NECC evaluated the base salaries of the named executive officers and set the base salaries of the named executive officers for fiscal 2016 as follows: Mr. Hoskins-\$927,000; Mr. LaVigne-\$540,750; Mr. Hamm-\$540,750; Mr. Kinder-\$418,000 and Ms. Boss-\$412,000.
+In November 2016, as part of its annual review, the NECC reviewed the base salaries of the named executive officers and set their fiscal 2017 base salaries as follows: Mr. Hoskins-\$965,000; Mr. LaVigne-\$556,973; Mr. Kinder-\$438,900; Ms. Boss-\$428,480 and Mr. Hamm-\$540,750.